Practical Steps, Solid Advice, and Realistic Goals for Better Credit

 At the heart of any credit application lies the credit score, a numerical representation of an individual’s creditworthiness.
 Scores typically range from 300 to 850, with higher scores indicating better credit history and lower risk for lenders.
 These scores are calculated based on several factors, including payment history, amounts owed, length of credit history, new credit, and types of credit used.
 (See: What is a credit score?)

 Bad credit, on the other hand, is typically defined as a score below 580.
-This score range signals to lenders that you’ve had trouble repaying borrowed money in the past, and therefore, you may be a high-risk borrower.
-Bad credit can result from late payments, high levels of debt, bankruptcy, or other negative actions on your credit report.
+This scoring range signals to lenders that you’ve had trouble repaying borrowed money and may be a high-risk borrower.
+Bad credit can result from late payments, high debt levels, bankruptcy, or other harmful actions on your credit report.

-The impact of bad score on card applications can be substantial.
-Applicants with low ratings often face higher interest rates and stricter lending terms, if they get approved at all.
-In some cases, they might be required to secure their credit line with a deposit.
+The impact of lousy scores on card applications can be substantial.
+If approved, applicants with low ratings often face higher interest rates and stricter lending terms.
+Sometimes, they might be required to secure their credit line with a deposit.

 For a more in-depth understanding of scores and bad credit, consider exploring this authoritative source.